Randomized Preconditioned Solvers for Strong Constraint 4D-Var Data Assimilation: Methodology

 \begin{remark} We may avoid thin-SVDs of $\B{W}$ by using $\Bh{H} = \B{W}\t\B{W}$, but this requires a solution of linear system of size $\ell \times \ell$ as the Woodbury identity gives

 $(\B{I}_{\ell} + \B{W} \B{W}\t)^{-1}$ requires a Cholesky decomposition ($\mathcal{O}(r^3)$) which should be cheaper than a thin-SVD ($\mathcal{O}(nr^2)$). \end{remark}

 \paragraph{Nystr\"om:} In this approach, we first form the sketch of the prior preconditioned GN Hessian, $\B{H}$, by drawing a standard Gaussian random matrix $\B\Omega \in \R^{n\times \ell}$ and computing $\B{Y} = \B{H\Omega}$.
-Notice that it requires $\ell$ TLM followed by $\ell$ adjoint solves which can be done in parallel.
-The Nystr\"om approach (see e.g.,~\cite[eq.
-(14.1)]{martinsson2020randomized}) forms the following low-rank approximation to $\B{H}$ as
+Notice that it requires $\ell$ TLM followed by $\ell$ adjoint solves, which can be done in parallel.
+The Nystr\"om approach, see e.g., eq.
+(14.1) in ~\cite{martinsson2020randomized}, forms the following low-rank approximation to $\B{H}$ as

 where $^\dagger$ represents the Moore-Penrose inverse.
-However, the expression implemented \textit{as is} has numerical instability issues, so we follow the approach in~\cite[Algorithm 3]{tropp2017fixed} -- which is reproduced in Algorithm~\ref{alg:nystrom}.
+However, the expression implemented \textit{as is} has numerical instability issues, so we follow the approach in Algorithm 3 from \cite{tropp2017fixed} -- which is reproduced in \Cref{alg:nystrom}.
 The computational cost of the Nystr\"om approach is similar to RandSVD; namely, $\ell$ TLM followed by $\ell$ ADJ solves followed by $\mc{O}(r^2n + r^3)$ flops for post-processing.

 \paragraph{Single View:}

 This approach is based on the Single View randomized algorithm in~\cite{tropp2017practical}.
 In this approach, we draw two standard Gaussian random matrices $\B\Omega \in \mb{R}^{n\times \ell_1}$, $\B\Psi \in \mb{R}^{m\times \ell_2}$; the sketch parameters $\ell_1,\ell_2$ will be discussed shortly.
 As in RandSVD, we compute the sketch $\B{Y} = \B{A\Omega}$ and its thin-QR factorization $\B{Y} = \B{Q}_Y\B{R}_Y$.
 The SingleView method maintains a separate sketch for the row space $\B{Z} = \B{A}\t\B\Psi$ and constructs the low-rank approximation